projectacrn/acrn-hypervisor/doc/developer-guides/c_coding_guidelines.rst

 Function name shall be descriptive and clearly indicate the purpose of the function.
 Some detailed rules are listed below:

-1) If the function is doing actions, it shall be named with one of the following
+1) If the function is performing actions, it shall be named with one of the following formats:
-   formats:

    a) ``<verb>_<nouns>``, such as ``init_vmcs``.
    b) ``<verb>_<adjective>_<nouns>``, such as ``init_primary_pcpu``.
-2) If the function is doing checks, it shall be named with one of the following
+2) If the function is doing checks, it shall be named with one of the following formats:
-   formats:

    a) ``is_<nouns>``, such as ``is_space``.
    b) ``is_<nouns>_<adjective>``, such as ``is_pcpu_active``.